Lorex/FHIR-Universal-Conversion-Kit/README.md

 }
 ```

 When `validate` is set to `true`, the conversion process will automatically include validation steps.
 If validation fails, the conversion result will include validation error information.
+If validation is not enabled, the result will only contain the bundle field and will not include validationResults.

 ### 2. Independent Use